 The mediator will be available for separate caucuses with each party.

 “Caucus” is the term used for an individual meeting between the mediator and one of the parties.
 Mediators differ regarding how frequently they tend to use caucuses.
-Often their use will occur organically as a mediation progresses, but a participant should always feel free to ask for a caucus.
+Often their use will occur organically as a mediation progresses, but a participant can always ask for a caucus.
 If you share private information in a caucus, the mediator will treat it confidentially if possible.
 Mediators also take great care to ensure that whenever one party requests a separate caucus, the other party is offered equal time.

 The parties will not file any papers in court without first informing both the other party and the mediator.